marci-pires/WikiHadatac/HADatAc-User-Guide.md

 * Rename File B to ‘DA-type3-B.csv’
 * Rename File C to ‘DA-type2-C.csv’
 * Rename File D to ‘DA-type2-D.csv’

+### 3.4.2.3 Ingestion Workflow

+The exact way files are fed into HADatAc may vary by application.
+Below, we describe a partial order of events that must be observed:

+* STD files can be submitted any time
+* SDD files can be submitted any time
+* PID files can be submitted before all the STD of studies listed in the file have been submitted and ingested (it is normally easy to have one PID file feeding PIDs of subjects from a single study)
+* SID files can be submitted before all the STD of studies listed in the file have been submitted and ingested (it is normally easy to have one SID file feeding SIDs of samples from a single study)
+* MAP files can be submitted after all the PIDs and SIDs listed inside the file have been submitted and ingested
+* ACQ files can be submitted after the following: STD of associated DA file have been submitted and ingested; SDD of associated DA file have been submitted and ingested
+* DA files can be submitted after corresponding ACQ file have been submitted and ingested

 ## 3.5.
 Data/Metadata Search